-When you enable rack-zone awareness in the cluster, you need to assign each node to a rack-zone ID.
-This ID is used for mapping the node to a physical rack or a logical zone (which itself is mapped to a physical rack).
-The cluster can then make sure that master shards and corresponding slave shards, and similarly endpoints, are placed on nodes in different racks.
-Thus, if a rack fails and master / slave failover takes place, the slaves are much more likely to be available because they reside on different racks.
+When you enable rack-zone awareness in a cluster, you assign a rack-zone ID to each node.
+This ID is used to map the node to a physical rack or logical zone.
+The cluster can then ensure that master shards, corresponding slave shards, and associated endpoints are placed on nodes in different racks/zones.

-There is no limitation on the number of racks-zones per cluster; each node can belong to a different rack or multiple nodes can belong to the same rack.
+There is no limitation on the number of rack-zones per cluster; each node can belong to a different rack, or multiple nodes can belong to the same rack.

 Rack-zone awareness affects various cluster, node and database-related actions, such as node rebalancing, node removal, node replacement, shard and endpoint migration, and database failover.

-To benefit from rack-zone awareness, you need to configure it at the cluster, node and database levels.
+To enable rack-zone awareness, you need to configure it at the cluster, node, and database levels.

 The rack-zone ID must comply with the following rules:

-- Start with a letter and end with a letter or a digit.
+- ID starts with a letter and ends with a letter or a digit.

-Once the cluster has been configured to support rack-zone awareness, and it includes nodes with at least two different rack-zone IDs, you can create a rack-zone aware database.
+Once the cluster has been configured to support rack-zone awareness, you can create a rack-zone aware database.

-Rack-zone awareness is only relevant for databases that have slave shards, meaning that the database has replication enabled.
-After you enable replication for the database you can choose to also enable rack-zone awareness as well.
+Rack-zone awareness is relevant only for databases that have replication enabled (i.e., databases with slave shards).
+Once you enable replication for a database, you may also enable rack-zone awareness.